 Transportation (car) use for business purpose:

-Both methods can be used as the actual expense method and calculating mileage is used as per standard mileage rate.
+Both methods can be used as the expense method, and calculating mileage is used per the standard mileage rate.

 Salaries/Wages and Benefits: